HelpBot Assistant

 Add stylesheet and script resources

 The theme stylesheet and script can be accessed from NuGet through Static Web Assets.
-Reference the stylesheet and script in the <head> of the ~wwwroot/index.html file.
+Include the stylesheet in the <head> and the script at the end of the <body> in the ~wwwroot/index.html file as shown below:

 <head>